rotki/rotki/docs/api.rst

    :resjsonarr string tx_hash: The transaction hash associated with the event.

    :statuscode 200: Vault details successfully queried
+   :statuscode 401: User is not logged in.
+   :statuscode 403: Logged in user does not have premium.
-   :statuscode 409: User is not logged in.
-Or makerdao module is not activated.
+   :statuscode 409: Makerdao module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.